What is Celiac Disease?

 - A genetic disposition: being born with the necessary genes.
 The Human Leukocyte Antigen (HLA) genes specifically linked to celiac disease are DR3, DQ2 and DQ8...and others.

-Celiac disease is life-long and currently incurable.
-The only known treatment at this time is strict adherence to a gluten-free lifestyle, free of WBRO.
-Oats are not a risk free choice for those with celiac disease and not reccommended during the first year.
+Celiac disease is a life-long disease managed by lifestyle and generally without medication.
+There is no cure.
+The only known treatment is strict adherence to a gluten-free lifestyle.
+The complexity of the disease makes any other safe therapeutic option years away.
+Oats are not recommended during the first year after diagnosis.
+Oats can be a choice for many after the first year.
 There is no way to determine in advance whether or not a person will be able to tolerate uncontaminated oats.
-Contact CSA for assistance and guidance on beginning a gluten-free lifestyle.
+Uncontaminated oats and oat products may qualify for the CSA Recognition Seal for Innovative products if absent G12 antibody below 5 ppm of gluten.
+Call or email CSA home office for assistance and guidance on beginning a gluten-free lifestyle.

+There is no animal model.
 The National Health and Nutrition Examination Survey (NHANES) is a program of studies designed to assess the health and nutritional status of adults and children in the United States.
 The survey is unique in that it combines interviews and physical examinations.
-Two new questions added to include celiac disease.
+Two questions were added to include celiac disease for two years.
 MCQ082 - Ever been told you have celiac disease?
 MCQ086 - Are you on a gluten-free diet?
 NHANES Statement.

 - Trier, JS, Celiac Sprue, New England Journal of Medicine, 325:1709-1719, 1991.